The results are in!

 The format is simple.
 Three target price points at £500, £750 and £1,000, with six bikes in each category.

-And what a line-up we have for 2018.
+And what a line-up we have for you.
 We’ve got classics like the Vitus Nucleus VR at £499.99 looking to make it three wins in a row.
 We also have the Voodoo Bizango 29 returning after a short hiatus and boy does this bike look better than ever.
-Last year’s winner of the £1,000 category, the Norco Fluid 2 HT is also back to defend its title against an increasing number of Plus hardtails.
+Previous winner of the £1,000 category, the Norco Fluid 2 HT is also back to defend its title against an increasing number of Plus hardtails.

 And while the format remains unchanged, this test is by no means a forgone conclusion as we also have a raft of new faces in the line up.
 Brands like Polygon, Pinnacle, Calibre and Sonder all putting together incredibly competitive bikes and all vying for a bigger slice of the hardtail pie.